meilisearch/documentation/references/index_new_fields.md

 # Index new fields

 Index new fields determines if MeiliSearch should index new fields found during document addition.
 Once the first document has been added to MeiliSearch, a list of known fields is stored.
-After which any other field found in the other documents will stored by default.
-This can be disabled by setting the `indexNewField` boolean to false.
+After which any other field found in the other documents will be stored by default.
+This can be disabled by setting the `indexNewField` boolean to `false`.

 Child route of the [Settings route](/references/settings.md).